 1 King’s Bench Walk

-If the complaint is about the Chief Executive please address your letter to our Joint Heads of Chambers.
+If the complaint is about the Senior Clerk please address your letter to the Heads of Chambers.

 Please provide the following information: your name and address, the nature of your complaint and whom the complaint is regarding.